 creates a PersistentVolume.

-The sample file in the MR3 release uses an NFS volume, and the user should update it in order to use different types of PersistentVolumes.
+The user should update it in order to use a desired type of PersistentVolume.

 workdir-pvc.yaml